 In November/December 2017, I had the privilege of spending time with the incredible cast and crew during production in Los Angeles.
-Then, in April 2018, I returned to LA to attend the Daytime Emmy Awards after Zac & Mia was given six nominations for digital series: directing, screenwriting, series, lead actress, lead actor and supporting actress.
-We took out two Emmys (lead actress for Anne Winters, and screenwriting for Allen Clary) which is amazing!
-Zac & Mia has been getting a whole lot of love in the states.
+Then, in April 2018, I returned to LA to attend the Daytime Emmy Awards after Zac & Mia was nominate for six categories: directing, screenwriting, series, lead actress, lead actor and supporting actress.
+We won two of these: lead actress for Anne Winters, and screenwriting for Allen Clary.
+How cool is that!?

 Q: Were you involved in the screenwriting?

 A: No - I don't know much about screenwriting and besides, the setting has moved from Perth, Australia, to Southern California.
 AwesomenessTV employed the terrific Allen Clary to adapt the story for the screen.
 Some of the episodes were written by Andrew Rothschild, Jeanie Bergen, and Ian Weinreich.